electronicvisions/hbp-sp9-guidebook/building_models.rst

 Note that here we include the plotting in the same script just to illustrate the example output.
 Scripts submitted to the Neuromorphic Computing Platform should not in general contain graph plotting or data analysis code.
-Instead you should save spikes to file and use the other tools available in the `Unified Portal`_ for analysing and visualizing the results.
+Instead you should save spikes to file and use the other tools available in the `Collaboratory`_ for analysing and visualizing the results.

 .. _using-different-backends: